ATP-S/Automated-Tool-for-Positive-Selection-ATPS-/README.md

 # Technical support

 APSP is actively supported by our team.
-Please use the [Issues section](https://github.com/APS-P/APSP/issues) to share any errors you get.
+Please use the [Issues section](https://github.com/APS-P/APSP/issues) if you happen to find any errors.

 ## Citation
 Will be added after publication and official release.